Blonde Skate

 Frequently Asked Questions

-Look at the spots: on a Blonde Skate, the small dark spots go all the way to the very edge of the wings.
-On a Thornback Ray, the spots are larger and the thorns are much more prominent and scattered across the back.
+The easiest way is to look at the spots.
+On a Blonde Skate, the small black spots extend all the way to the very edge of the wings.
+On a Spotted Ray (Raja montagui), the spots stop before reaching the edge of the disc.

 Record Blonde Skate at your habitat